Lolle2000la/Image-Sort/README.md

    * left-arrow-key to skip it
    * you can search by just typing in what you want.
    #### The not-so-important stuff
-   * F4 to change the resolution in which the images should get loaded (default: 1000 pixel, smaller = less RAM usage and faster loading speed)
+   * F4 to change the resolution in which the images should get loaded (default: 1000 pixel, smaller = less RAM usage and faster loading speed).
+Pressing F4 will move your focus to the text box, so that you can type in your preferred resolution.
+Pressing Enter or Escape, as well as moving the focus away restores normal keyboard input behavior.

 ## Requirements
 * .NET Framework 4.7.1